 (d) the child is present in this State,

-the Director-General may supervise the welfare and interests of the child during the 6 months commencing from the day on which the child arrived in this State, and a person authorised in writing by the Director-General for that purpose has a right of access to the child at all reasonable times during that period.
+the CEO may supervise the welfare and interests of the child during the 6 months commencing from the day on which the child arrived in this State, and a person authorised in writing by the CEO for that purpose has a right of access to the child at all reasonable times during that period.

 (2) If a child to whom subsection (1) applies has been resident in another State or a Territory after being adopted but before arriving in this State, the period of supervision is to be reduced by the length of the period of the residence in the other State or the Territory.

+[Section 139 amended by No. 34 of 2004 s.
+251.]

 Division 4 — Financial assistance and payment for services

 140. Financial assistance

-(1) The Director-General may provide financial assistance —
+(1) The CEO may provide financial assistance —

 (a) to a person in whose care a child has been placed; or